uchicago-cs/cmsc22000/website/hw/hw3.rst

 ---------------------------------

-Like previous homeworks, we will provide you with an *invitation URL* that will allow you sign up for the homework assignment on GitHub, and which will result in the creation of a repository called ``hw3-GITHUB_USERNAME`` inside our ``uchicago-cmsc22000-2022`` organization on GitHub.
+Like previous homeworks, we will provide you with an *invitation URL* that will allow you to sign up for the homework assignment on GitHub, and which will result in the creation of a repository called ``hw3-GITHUB_USERNAME`` inside our ``uchicago-cmsc22000-2022`` organization on GitHub.
 Like Homework #2, your repository will be seeded with some files